Disclosure

 There are many things you can do to help ensure you are compliant with disclosure requirements.
 You should:

-• Carefully read any disclosure requirements for grant and funding notices.
+- Carefully read any disclosure requirements for grant and funding notices.
 Some of these policies are developing and changing, so it's important to make sure your knowledge is up-to-date.
+Some sponsors (such as NSF) may require you to certify that are you are not party to certain activities.

 NSF Specific Disclosure Requirements